pragtical/pragtical.github.io/docs/user-guide/how-to-do-x.md

 Drag files from your file manager into Pragtical to open them.

 ### Multiple projects
-Add multiple folders to work on several projects simultaneously with `Ctrl+Shift+P` → "Core: Add Directory"
+Add multiple folders to work on several projects simultaneously: open command palette with `Ctrl+Shift+P`, type "Core: Add Directory", then press Enter

 ### Pattern exclusions
 Configure ignored files/folders in Settings or `init.lua`: